 Children in Foundation Stage take turns to bring home a RE bag, and have a weekly reading book to read every night.
 In addition to this, Reception children have Maths and English homework weekly.
+They have the opportunity to take the class prayer bag home each week and are encouraged to write a prayer with their family which can be shared with their class on their return to school.

 Children in KS1 have a reading book to read every night, spellings to learn, a reading or writing task and a maths game or activity to complete, weekly.
+They have the opportunity to take the class prayer bag home each week and are encouraged to write a prayer with their family which can be shared with their class on their return to school.

 Children in KS2 have a reading book to read every night, spellings to learn and English and Mathematics homework to complete each week.
+They have the opportunity to take the class prayer bag home each week and are encouraged to write a prayer with their family which can be shared with their class on their return to school.

-Children in KS1 & 2 may also be given the opportunity to take the class prayer bag home to encourage prayer at home.
-Some homework may even be set and submitted using software the school subscribes to.
+Homework will be set and submitted using software the school subscribes to.
 Parents will be informed about when homework should be handed in via a termly curriculum letter.
-The children record homework activities in their home/school record book.
+The children record homework activities in their home/ school record book.
 It is vital for home/school communication that this book is in school everyday.